 Pharmacokinetics and Pharmacokinetics/Pharmacodynamics in rodents

-More than 15 years of compound profiling campaigns at ChemDiv yielded hundreds of assays developed and executed in different formats: from Low Throughput to Mid and High Throughput.
-The in vitro Pharmacology is part of ChemDiv’s integrated lead finding and optimization projects as well as is frequently used to support medicinal chemistry projects that are executed in labs of ChemDiv’s customers.
+More than 15 years of screening compound profiling campaigns at ChemDiv yielded hundreds of assays developed and executed in different formats: from Low Throughput to Mid and High Throughput.
+The in vitro Pharmacology is part of ChemDiv’s integrated lead finding and optimization projects as well as is frequently used to support discovery chemistry projects that are executed in labs of ChemDiv’s customers.

 Please contact our team at [email protected] to discuss your specific needs and project.